cal-itp/benefits/docs/configuration/environment-variables.md

     You must change this setting when deploying the app to a non-localhost domain

 Comma-separated list of User-Agent strings which, when present as an HTTP header, should only receive healthcheck responses.
-Used by our `HealthcheckUserAgent` middleware.
+Used by our `HealthcheckUserAgents` middleware.

 ## Cypress tests